 The disease requires surgical intervention for the creation of thumb (Pollicization).

-The excess skin is utilized to create a thumb web.
+The intervening supernumerary one or two digits are sacrificed and the excess skin is utilized to create a thumb web.

 The remaining divergent metacarpals may be osteotomized to close the palmar cleft.
 A free tendon graft is used to hold the metacarpals together.

 - Gropper PT.
 Ulnar dimelia.
 J Hand Surg.
 1983;8A:487–491.

 - Yang SS, Jackson L, Green DW.
 A rare variant of mirror hand: a case report.
 J Hand Surg.
 1996;21A:1048–1051.